Hazel1994/Prims_algorithm/README.md

 Prim's algorithm is a greedy algorithm that finds a minimum spanning tree for a weighted undirected graph.
 This means it finds a subset of the edges that forms a tree that includes every vertex, where the total weight of all the edges in the tree is minimized(https://en.wikipedia.org/wiki/Prim%27s_algorithm)

-here is the implantation of this algortihm in java.
+here is the implantation of this algortihm in java ( in NetBeans).
-I have written it in NetBeans IDE as you can see the packages.

 when you run the program you will be asked to enter the number of vertexes, edges, and also the value of on each edge. lets say you have a graph like this :